Fines, Loss & Damage

-If you believe you have returned material that is being billed as overdue, please contact the staff at the owning library Circulation Desk to file a Claims Returned card or use this form.
+If you believe you have returned material that is being billed as overdue, please contact the staff at the owning library Circulation Desk to file a Claims Returned or use this form.
 Library personnel will search for the material up to three times within a maximum of 60 days.
 The material will stay charged to your account, but a note will be placed in your record to allow you to continue to check out library material while the claim is in process.
 It is good that you continue to search for the book as well.

 During the claims returned process, you should continue to look for the item(s).
 If you do find the item(s), return it/them to the library and let the person at the Circulation Desk know that there is currently a Claims Returned on the book.